quicwg/load-balancers/draft-duke-quic-load-balancers.md

    connection ID.
 The load balancer algorithms below apply to all incoming Handshake and 1-RTT packets.

-   There are situations where servers might be operating two or more routing algorithms or parameter sets simultaneously.
-It uses the first two bits of the connection ID to multiplex incoming SCIDs over these schemes.
+   There are situations where a server pool might be operating two or more routing algorithms or parameter sets simultaneously.
+The load balancer uses the first two bits of the connection ID to multiplex incoming SCIDs over these schemes.

 ## Plaintext CID Algorithm {#plaintext-cid-algorithm}